mzattera/predictive-powers/README.md

 ## <a name="examples"></a>Examples

 Below some code examples.
-These examples, and more, can be found in the [example package](eclipse/predictive-powers/src/main/java/io/github/mzattera/predictivepowers/examples).
+These examples, can be found in the [example package](eclipse/predictive-powers/src/main/java/io/github/mzattera/predictivepowers/examples).

 ### Chit-chat with GPT